How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 then

-Note that this brief description can be expanded and formalized using e.g.\ the {\em Ulam-Harris labelling} (see e.g. \cite{B14}), but for brevity we refrain from going into the details here.
+Note that this brief description can be expanded and formalized using e.g.\ the {\em Ulam-Harris labelling} (see e.g. \cite{N88}), but for brevity we refrain from going into the details here.

-With the help of the aforementioned dual processes, a probabilistic representation of the solution to \eqref{eq:F-KPP:with_seed_bank} can be given as follows (see \cite[Cor.\ 1.8]{BHN19} for details).
+With the help of the dual process just described, a probabilistic representation of the solution to \eqref{eq:F-KPP:with_seed_bank} can be given as follows (see \cite[Cor.\ 1.8]{BHN19}).
 Indeed, starting in a Heaviside initial condition given by we have the (analog of the classical) {\em McKean representation} for the solution $u$ given by

-where $(R_t)_ {t\geq 0}$ is the position of the rightmost particle of an on/off branching Brownian motion as defined above, started with a single active particle in $0$, i.e.\ $M_0=(0, \boldsymbol{a})$.
+where $(R_t)_ {t\geq 0}$ is the position of the rightmost (maximal) particle of an on/off branching Brownian motion as defined above, started with a single active particle in $0$, i.e.\ $M_0=(0, \boldsymbol{a})$.

 A question that can be answered for the classical F-KPP equation via the McKean representation concerns the speed of propagation of advantageous genes (e.g.\ when starting with reversed Heaviside initial conditions).
-Indeed, the position $R_t$ of the rightmost particle of the dual branching Brownian motion at time $t$ relates to the critical wave-speed of the original equation via the a.s.\ equality
+Indeed, the position $R_t$ of the rightmost particle of the dual branching Brownian motion at time $t$ relates to the critical wave speed of the original equation via the a.s.\ equality

-In line with intuition from biology (see e.g.\ \cite{LHWB21+}), namely that seed banks should contribute to the diversity and resilience of populations, one expects that the presence of dormancy in \eqref{eq:F-KPP:with_seed_bank} should at least slow down the speed of traveling wave solutions, if not preventing their emergence entirely.
-Following this line of thought, a first relatively crude result in \cite{BHN19} shows that the speed of the right-most particle is indeed reduced significantly due to the effect of dormancy.
+In line with intuition from biology (see e.g.\ \cite{LHWB21+}), namely that seed banks should contribute to the diversity and resilience of populations, one expects that the presence of dormancy in \eqref{eq:F-KPP:with_seed_bank} should at least slow down the speed of travelling wave solutions, if not preventing their emergence entirely.
+Following this line of thought, a first relatively crude argument in \cite{BHN19} shows that the speed of the rightmost particle is indeed reduced significantly due to the effect of dormancy.
 More precisely, via a simple first moment bound in combination with a many-to-one lemma, the upper bound

 has been obtained (for the case $c=c'=s=1$).
 However, it was left open in \cite{BHN19} whether this bound is actually sharp, and even whether non-trivial travelling wave solutions exist at all.